 This WordPress is an archive of my public writings on witchcraft and animism since 2015, and a lot of it is very rough.
 Some of the older posts don’t necessarily best represent where I’m at now (especially in terms of appropriative vocabulary), but they are useful to keep around as perspective on my own journey and how far I’ve come.
 I’ve also written for Gods & Radicals in the past, and some of my blog posts here link to my writing there.

-I have a witchcraft-related Instagram here (I do accept most follow requests, so don’t hesitate!) as well as another blog where I write about other things that excite me (books mostly, and often in French).
+I have a witchcraft-related Instagram here.
+(I do accept most follow requests, so don’t hesitate!)

 Be well, and enjoy the writings for what they are: experiments, fumblings in the dark, and journeys to discovery.